This article has links to products and services we love, which we may make commission from.

 Experience all the tours of Dubai in a much shorter time with a complete aerial view.

-You’ll also get to see the World Islands in case you feel like fantasizing about which private island you’d like to save up for.
+You’ll also get to see the World Islands if you fantasize about which private island you’d like to save up for.

 You’ll get to see the helipad that Tiger Woods shot a golf ball from.
 This is an expensive experience but worth doing at least once in your life.

-Make sure to get a window seat if you want to take a lot of photos and videos without having to lean across another passenger.
+Make sure to get a window seat if you want to take many photos and videos without leaning across another passenger.

 It’s also important to book a helicopter tour at the start of your holiday in Dubai because the weather can be unpredictable.